-I spent some time with a dictionary and a thesaurus gathering words that represent in English a variety of emotions and feelings, and I put them all on one page.
-I categorized them into these columns and divided them in to strong, medium, and light.
+I spent some time with a dictionary and a thesaurus gathering words for a list of feelings expressed in English with an emphasis upon variety.
+I organized them in column categories and divided them into strong, medium, and light.
 Emotions aren’t all bad, you know.

 Happiness — Caring — Depression — Inadequacy — Fear — Confusion — Hurt — Anger — Loneliness — Remorse

-I didn’t intend to list every English word, rather I wanted a reasonable sized set in each category, so people in the helping professions, especially teachers of very young children, would be able to take a quick glance at a chart on the wall to scan for a word that might match what a child is feeling at the moment.
-I found it invaluable for me.
-I had four of them up in different places in the classroom.
+Of course I don’t list every word, but I hoped to generate a comparably sized set in each category, so people in the helping professions, especially teachers of very young children, would be able to glance at a chart on the wall to scan for a word that might match what a child is feeling at the moment.
+I had four copies up in different places in the classroom.
+I used them frequently.

 Note that mad, sad, and angry are not in the body of the chart.

-What do you do when you are mad?
+- What do you do when you are angry?
 Strike out.

-What do you do when you are bewildered — or any of the other 480 words on this list?
-Communicate.
-Reflect.
-Ponder.
+- What do you do when you are bewildered or lonely or any of the other 480 words on this list?

 The document is in the public domain.
 Feel free to use it under the Creative Commons attribution agreement that applies to everything on this site.
 I understand teachers of English in other countries find it helpful.
 Please pass it forward.
 Fair Use